singals/bharat-on-rails/README.md

     Now the application shall be accessible at port 3000 (unless changed)

-# TODO
+### TODO (functionalities)
-1. Implement Profit and Loss Account.
-2. Allow sale/purchase item to be created on sale/purchase creation.
+1. Allow sale/purchase item to be created on sale/purchase creation.
+2. Implement Profit and Loss Account.
 3. Add UI tests using Capybara or something else.
 4. Improve test coverage
 5. Build CI pipeline
 6. Use JQuery-UI to make the UI look better

+### Known issue(s)
+1. Edit sale view -> sale-item price and total-price calculated only for first sale_item
+2. New sale view -> unable to create new sale without debtor name (for both CASH/CREDIT)
+3.